Ditching the booze for a month doesn’t have to be boring

 Rather than try to substitute a spirit in its first non-alcoholic serve, Black Lines decided to create its own version of a classic mocktail – the Shirley Temple.
 With grenadine, ginger ale, raspberry soda, fresh lemon, blood orange and bitters, it’s fun, fruity and fresh, and as you’d expect from Black Lines, the label is on point too.

-Cornwall-based High Point produces the world’s first fermented non-alcoholic spirits.
+Cornwall-based Wavelength produces the world’s first fermented non-alcoholic spirits.
 The Ruby Aperitif, with hibiscus, lavender, wormwoood, pink peppercorn and pink grapefruit zest, is herbal and bittersweet, whereas the Amber Digestif, with lapsang, ginger, clove, vanilla, cacao nibs, gentian root and oak, is spicy and smoky, making the former great for a spritz and the latter perfect for a lowball or Old Fashioned.

 French Bloom